x-limitless-x/blakedrumm.com/_posts/2022-11-23-scom-db-move-tool.markdown

 toc: true

 summary: >- # this means to ignore newlines
   This application is designed to allow users to update the configuration when migrating the SCOM SQL Instances to a new location.
-(This tool does not move the databases, i.e. Backup / Restore)
+(This tool does not move the databases, i.e. Backup / Restore).
+Free and open-source GUI tool written in PowerShell, with multiple ways of running the script: MSI, EXE, or source PS1.

 keywords: scom db move, opsmgr db tool, scom db tool, operations manager tool, powershell script for SCOM, powershell script, scom db moving tool, system center
 permalink: /blog/scom-db-move-tool/